India women's national football team: Decline (1991–2009)

-2010–present
+Resurgence (2010–2021)

-After 2009 sanction by FIFA, the AIFF started to put their minds in place to better the condition of the national team and women's football, which led to commencing SAFF Women's Championship and also including women's football in the South Asian Games.
+After 2009 sanction by FIFA, the AIFF started to better the condition of the national team and women's football, which led to commencing SAFF Women's Championship and also including women's football in the South Asian Games.
 The women's team resumed playing on 29 January 2010 after nearly a year-long hiatus.
-Indian team earn massive success in SAFF competitions.
-Winning the SAFF Women's Championship four times in row without losing a single game.
-Additionally they won two gold medals at South Asian Games.
+Indian team earn massive success in SAFF competitions, winning the SAFF Women's Championship four times in a row without losing a single game.
+Additionally, they won two gold medals at South Asian Games.

-On 17 December 2014, AIFF Secretary Kushal Das stated that the goal for women's football from 2014 to 2017 was to increase the ranking of the India senior team to the top 40s and the top 8 in Asia, start a professional women's league by 2015, and to qualify for both the U19 and U16 versions of the AFC championships. which is now far from reality as India is 60th by FIFA World Rankings and 13th among the Asian countries and yet to qualify for AFC Women's Asian Cup since 2003, FIFA Women's World Cup and Olympic Games.

-They participated in the qualifiers for the 2012 Olympics in March 2011.
-In their first match they beat rivals and group hosts Bangladesh 3–0.
-In the second round India Women played Uzbekistan where they tied the first match 1–1 but lost the second leg 1–5 and were officially knocked out.
-Again for Rio 2016 Olympics they participated in the AFC qualifiers, first match was a win defeating Sri Lanka with score 4–1 then shocking defeat from Myanmar with a score line 0–7 which led the way out from the qualifiers.
+They participated in the qualifiers for the 2012 Summer Olympics in March 2011.
+In their first match India has beaten group hosts Bangladesh 3–0.
+In the second round India played Uzbekistan, where they tied the first match 1–1, but lost the second leg 1–5.